Cudlin/Tesla/README.md

 *We welcome contributions from the open-source community!
 If you'd like to contribute to Tesla Optimize, please follow our Contribution Guidelines.*

 # Support

+*If you encounter any issues or have any questions, please visit our Issue Tracker or reach out to our support team at support@teslaoptimize.com.*